Xiong Guangkai: Biography

-In 1995, General Xiong was widely but incorrectly quoted as threatening to use nuclear weapons against Los Angeles.
-The person to whom he was alleged to have said this, Chas Freeman, denies it.
+In 1995, during the Third Taiwan Strait Crisis, a conversation between Xiong and American diplomat Chas Freeman was widely quoted as a nuclear threat against Los Angeles:

+Freeman later restated the account with the clarification "Please note the statement is in a deterrent context and it is consistent with no first use.
+It is not a threat to bomb Los Angeles."

 On China-Pakistan Relations

 When confronted about Beijing's uncompromising support for Pakistan, Xiong Guangkai famously said, "Pakistan is China's Israel."
 Andrew Small, the author of The China-Pakistan Axis: Asia's New Geopolitics, characterizes this remark as "part explanation, part sarcastic jibe, delivered by (China's) military intelligence chief after one too many meetings with US counterparts on the subject."